1457384613gh/rEFInd-theme-named-Yours/README.md

   </details>

   ### 🖴Read and Write ESP🗃️
   🖥️5.
-For new devices, copy the folder named refind into `ESP: /EFI/` 📋️
+For new devices, copy the folder named refind into `ESP: /EFI/`.📋️

   🖳#5.
-For old devices, copy the folder named boot into `ESP: /EFI/` 📋️
+For old devices, copy the folder named boot into `ESP: /EFI/`.📋️

   ### ➕Add a New Boot Entry👢
-  6. By UEFI BIOS setup ⚙️
+  6. By UEFI BIOS setup.⚙️
 </details>

 ## 💻️Preview👀